aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.lists/list/_index.md

 doc = aw.Document()
 # A list allows us to organize and decorate sets of paragraphs with prefix symbols and indents.
 # We can create nested lists by increasing the indent level.
-# We can begin and end a list by using a document builder's "list_format" property.
+# We can begin and end a list by using a document builder's "ListFormat" property.
 # Each paragraph that we add between a list's start and the end will become an item in the list.
 # Create a list from a Microsoft Word template, and customize the first two of its list levels.
-list = doc.lists.add(aw.lists.ListTemplate.NUMBER_DEFAULT)
+list = doc.lists.add(list_template=aw.lists.ListTemplate.NUMBER_DEFAULT)
 list_level = list.list_levels[0]
 list_level.font.color = aspose.pydrawing.Color.red
 list_level.font.size = 24